shrihari689/shrihari689/README.md

 ---

 - 🔭 I’m currently working on Open Source Projects
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Backend Development
 - 👯 I’m looking to collaborate on fun projects
 - ⚡ Fun fact: I will be sleeping all the time